11 solid gold facts about 'Bonanza'

 It was the Western that defied stereotypes.
 In a television environment where sitcoms were typically the family-focused shows, Bonanza broke the mold by featuring stories about the trials and tribulations of the Cartwright clan on the Western frontier.

 For 14 seasons, the Cartwrights — portrayed by Lorne Greene, Pernell Roberts, Dan Blocker and Michael Landon — ran the famous Ponderosa ranch while garnering bonanza ratings for the network.

-This week marks 44 years since the legendary Western went off the air.
 Here are a few things you might not have known about the show, the ranch and the Cartwrights.